 Culturally Responsive EMDR for Addiction Treatment

-The integration of EMDR and Substance Use treatment cannot be separated from cultural and systemic realities.
-Research consistently demonstrates that racial and ethnic minorities in the United States face disparities in access, engagement, and outcomes for substance use disorder treatment (Jordan et al., 2022; Saloner & Le Cook, 2013; Guerrero et al., 2013, 2017).
+The integration of EMDR and substance use treatment cannot be separated from cultural and systemic realities.
+For many clinicians, one of the most complex challenges is understanding how factors such as race, culture, and systemic inequities influence readiness, engagement, and outcomes in EMDR for addiction (Jordan et al., 2022; Saloner & Le Cook, 2013; Guerrero et al., 2013, 2017).

 Understanding Disparities in Substance Use Treatment